 - 8-ounce package baked tofu, any flavor, cut into short narrow strips

 Prepare the sauce according to the recipe.
 Leave it at room temperature or heat until just warm if desired, and set aside until needed.

 In a wide skillet or steep-sided stir-fry pan, combine the broccoli florets and green beans with just enough water to keep the bottom of the pan moist.

 If using, bruise each section of lemongrass by creating long slits with a sharp knife.
 Lay them over the vegetables in the pan.
 Cover and steam until the broccoli and green beans are just beginning to turn bright green, about 5 to 7 minutes.

-Add the zucchini, bell pepper, scallion and tofu.
+Add the zucchini, bell pepper, optional chile peppers, scallion, and tofu.
 Give the mixture a good stir, cover, and continue to steam until the vegetables are all tender-crisp, another 2 to 3 minutes.
 Season lightly with salt.

-Serve at once with or over hot cooked rice.
+Serve at once alongside or over hot cooked rice.
 Pass the sauce around in a spouted cup so everyone can pour some over their vegetables and rice.

 Note: When good fresh green beans aren’t in season, use frozen organic whole baby green beans.